maxine-23/EH_sem3_2025_Notes/1st Assignment/how_i_did_it.md

 ```

 ## 🖼️ Step 2: Extracting Data from an Image
-- I had a screenshot of a CSV log (from a terminal or spreadsheet)
+- I had a screenshot of a CSV log
 - Using OCR (Optical Character Recognition), I extracted the text data from the image
 - I cleaned and structured the data into:
   - Timestamps